JulianKemmerer/PipelineC/docs/AUTO_FSM_DESIGN.md

 Three classifications:

 - **delay 0 → glue.** Never scheduled, never shared, re-rendered inline at each use.
 Duplicating free wiring costs nothing.
+"Unmeasured" never means 0:
+  `_schedule_delays` takes this pass's measurement or the carried snapshot, and resolves anything in neither through `_resolve_delay_du` (path delay cache, submodule sum, width heuristic).
+A 0-op schedule built from logic whose own delay resolves above 0 is refused with `AutoFsmInternalError` (see History, "Tighten loop termination").
 - **delay fits a state → atomic unit.** Shareable: two nodes of this entity in different states bind to one FU.
 - **delay exceeds a state's budget → descend**, inlining the operation's body